sarnesjo/xo/README.md

 xo is a prototype, and has numerous shortcomings:

-* Support for many important instructions, such as neg, mul and lea, as well as shift and rotate instructions, is missing.
+* Support for many important instructions, such as mul and lea, as well as shift and rotate instructions, is missing.
 * Immediate values are not supported.
 * Multiple output registers are not supported.
 The output register is assumed to be the last register written to.